 You need to make sure that you have filed a complete accident report, then report this incident to your insurance company.
 Thereafter, hire an attorney who can help protect your rights to treatment and recovery.

-DUI DUI and civil lawsuits Medical expenses for personal injury Pain and suffering Personal injury Personal injury lawsuits Evidence for personal injury cases Police reports for personal injuries Medical records and personal injury Hit-and-run personal injury accidents Types of personal injuries Personal injury and car accidents Drunk driving and personal injury Police interrogation Lawsuits and disputes DUI accidents Evidence
+DUI DUI and civil lawsuits Medical expenses for personal injury Pain and suffering Personal injury Personal injury lawsuits Evidence for personal injury cases Police reports for personal injuries Medical records and personal injury Hit-and-run personal injury accidents Types of personal injuries Car Accidents Drunk driving and personal injury Police interrogation Lawsuits and disputes DUI accidents Evidence

 Sign up to receive a 3-part series of useful information and advice about personal injury law.